A Quick 20-Point On Page SEO Checklist

 It is often a best practice to keep your content more than 500 or 1000 words on the website as search engines love longer content.
 But that does not mean that you have to turn your business website into a blog with fillers everywhere.
 Keep your content length as long as possible but also at the same time take care that the readers get exactly what information they need without having to scroll through a long essay.

-If you see this study about content length affecting SERPs, you will find that the threshold is higher.
+If you see this research about content length affecting SERPs, you will find that the threshold is higher.
 But we are sure Google knows the difference between a blog and a business website while ranking them on this particular signal.
 This is what Google has to say about avoiding thin content, just to make things clearer.

 As far as, keyword density is concerned ther is no exact number to define it but all you need to know is in your average two to four paragraph content on a webpage, use keywords whenever they are relevant to the human reader.
 To know more about keyword density we recommend you watch this video from Google engineer Matt Cutts who talks about ideal keyword density.

 You can always use latent semantic indexing keywords that search engines also use to analyze the relevancy of your content to your target keywords.
-Read more about Latent Semantic Indexing Keywords.
+Read more about latent semantic indexing keywords.

 Lastly, keep your content original.
 You do not want duplicating content from your own pages or from third-party pages, as Google does consider duplicate content bad for SEO.
 When a search engine finds duplicate content it chooses one content as the original and hides the others.
 The duplicated content are omitted and displayed at the end of original search results, as shown below:

 Keep the URLs clean and fill them with keywords or words that aptly describe the content.
 The URLs say a lot about a site's architecture and often is considered important for SEO as well as usability.
+Make sure your pages can only be accessed using a single URL.

 Do you have short and clean URLs ?